 If the pan is stamped with the a maker or store stamp, include that information in the listing title and description.
 I search copper listings for specific makers and store names, and I know other collectors do too.
 If you’d like to learn about a range of makers and stores, please take a look at my Identification page.

-If the pan doesn’t have any stamps at all, give a good clear photo of the handle baseplates.
-Sometimes the design of the baseplate and rivets can help estimate the pan’s era and maker.
+If the pan doesn’t have any stamps at all, give a good clear photo of the handle baseplate.
+Sometimes the design of the baseplate and rivets can give a general idea of the pan’s country of origin and era.
+In some cases, a distinctive handle design is enough to pique the interest of a collector, even when the rest of the piece is unstamped.

 Guest article: Selling copper online